JMikelich/Android-OpenGL-Engine/README.md

 The OpenGL employs ES2, basic shaders, basic textures, and sprite sheets.

 Usage:
 The app is set up to run in Eclipse with some basic examples of usage.
+Download the project, and import it into Eclipse as 'Existing Code into Workspace'.
 If the app user touches the screen in the top 4/5 of the screen, the LanziVision logo will be centered on the users touch location.
-If the user touches the bottom 1/5 of the screen, the OpenGL activity will switch with the Android XML activity (saving the OpenGL context as it does).
-The Android activity is set up with a text description, the LanziVision logo, and a button to return to the OpenGL activity.
+If the user touches the bottom 1/5 of the screen, the OpenGL activity will switch with the Android XML activity (saving the OpenGL context as it does).The Android activity is set up with a text description, the LanziVision logo, and a button to return to the OpenGL activity.

 Licensing:
 This engine is open source, feel free to use it in any commercial or personal project without feeling need to